Astron/Astron/doc/protocol/12-stateserver.md

                         uint32 old_parent_id, uint32 old_zone_id)`
 > A set location message moves receiving objects to a new location.
 >
+> If an object is not a root object (ie. has an existing location), it will broadcast
-> The objects will first broadcast a changing location message to its old location
+> a changing location message to its old location channel and its parent object.
-> channel, as well as its AI channel, and an owner channel if one exists.
-> A changing location message should also be sent to the new and old parent if
-> the parent and/or zone is different.
+>
+> If an object has an AI, it will also add the AI channel as a recipient.
+>
+> If the object has an owner, it will also add the owner as a recipient.
 >
 > Then the objects will broadcast one of the following enter location messages
 > to the new location.